opendocsg/slw-judgments-backfill/2016_SGHC_42/report.md

 9       However, Mdm Ong filed an appeal against AR Khng’s decision to grant Mr Ong an extension of time to appeal.

 10     Both the appeals came up for hearing before me on 19 May 2014.
 I allowed Mdm Ong’s appeal in part in that I set aside AR Khng’s decision to allow the extension of time to appeal against AR Leong’s substantive decision.
 However, I allowed the extension of time for Mr Ong to appeal against AR Leong’s costs order to remain.
 Therefore, Mr Ong’s appeal before me remained only in respect of AR Leong’s costs order.
 After hearing arguments, I set aside AR Leong’s costs order in that such costs were not to be taxed although Mr Ong was still liable to pay the costs of the inquiry.
-I fixed the quantum of costs that he had to pay for the inquiry at $400. (see _Ong Wui Swoon v Ong Wui Teck_ [2014] SGHC 157).
+I fixed the quantum of costs that he had to pay for the inquiry at $400. (see _Ong Wui Swoon v Ong Wui Teck_ <span class="citation">[2014] SGHC 157</span>).

 11     Mr Ong then filed two appeals in respect of the decisions that I made on 19 May 2014.
 In response, Mdm Ong filed two applications to strike out both of Mr Ong’s appeals on the ground that he had not obtained the leave of court to appeal to the Court of Appeal.